University of Florida Homepage

 The research objective of the program is to document the contributions of African History Makers in America.
 An expected outcome is a short biography for each identified African History Maker.
 The working definition of “History Maker” is an individual who modifies history, impacting knowledge and societies.
 The ultimate goal of the program is to create an African History Makers Digital Archive.

-2. Artificial Intelligence-Based Smart Home Technology Recommendation System
+1. Artificial Intelligence-Based Smart Home Technology Recommendation Research

 Occupational Therapy Department at UF